All About Continuous Mining Machine Operators

 - Operate mining machines to gather coal and convey it to floors or shuttle cars.

-What a Continuous Mining Machine Operator Should Know
+What Every Continuous Mining Machine Operator Should Know

-These are the skills Continuous Mining Machine Operators say are the most useful in their careers:
+When polled, Continuous Mining Machine Operators say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.